pratyushjain99/portfolio/critique-by-design.md

 <br>
 <h2>Feedback I recieved:</h2>
 <br>
 D: "The overall visualisation looks fine, captures data, but still the three things on a single canvas looked wierd".
-They complimented the use of color grading and appriciated the capturing of information.
+They complimented the use of color grading and appriciated the capturing of information. <br>
 S: "The viz looks interesting, but as a decision maker I would like to focus on one at a time.
 The color looks good, and map provides context.
 Maybe change the red to lesser market share and green to more.".
 They basically asked me to reverse the color grading.
 <br>
 I agreed with the feedback and impleemnted the changes.
 Here's the final visualisation: